moudrick/rainbow/NET_2_0/stage/trunk/DeveloperReadMe.txt

 Note that you can use the Tortoise GUI to do the above also.
-Please contact Alexey Moudrick at moudrick@gmail.com if you have questions about using Novell Forge, Subversion, or Tortoise to branch from devint and create your local copy.
+Please contact Alexey Moudrick at moudrick@gmail.com if you have questions about using Google Code, Subversion, or Tortoise to branch from devint and create your local copy.
 Alexey can will also help merge changes back into devint when they are ready to be tested with other developer's code.